-Miami schools chief backs out of NYC job, frustrating Mayor de Blasio
+Miami schools chief accepts, then abruptly declines de Blasio offer to lead NYC schools

-(CNN)The school superintendent of Miami-Dade County, Florida, has backed out of a job he had accepted leading New York City schools, saying he didn't know "how to break a promise to a child."
-The move apparently frustrated New York Mayor Bill de Blasio.
+(CNN)The Miami schools chief hired to lead New York City schools abruptly backed out of the job during a public meeting Thursday, a move that surprised and frustrated Mayor Bill de Blasio.

-De Blasio's office announced on Wednesday that Alberto M. Carvalho would become New York City's next school chancellor, CNN affiliate WABC reported.
+De Blasio's office announced on Wednesday that Alberto M. Carvalho would become New York's next school chancellor, CNN affiliate WABC reported.

-But Carvalho told his board and others gathered at an emergency meeting on Thursday that he would be staying put in Miami.
+But Carvalho told his board and others gathered at an emergency meeting that he would be staying put in Miami-Dade County, citing his commitment to children.

 "I am breaking an agreement between adults to honor an agreement and a pact I have with the children of Miami," Carvalho said, prompting cheers.